 The PGA of Australia has extensively reviewed the opportunities afforded to those competitors who perform well at Qualifying School.

-Players then ranked 2-5 will be placed in Exemption Category 10 for the duration of the 2016 season.
+Players then ranked 2-5 will be placed in Exemption Category 11 for the duration of the 2018 season.
 It is envisaged players in this category will gain a start in all State Based Championships as well as having a strong chance in gaining a start in a number of the Tier 1 Tournaments.
-In 2017, this category will be included in the mid-year category elevation of which the players performance in the first half of the season will determine their position for the remainder of the year.
+In 2018, this category has been included in the mid-year category elevation of which the players performance in the first half of the season has determined their position for the remainder of the year.

-Players ranked 6-40 will be placed in Exemption Category 13 for the duration of the 2016 season.
+Players ranked 6-40 will be placed in Exemption Category 16 for the duration of the 2018 season.
 It is envisaged this category will gain a start in majority of the State Based Championships as well as several Tier 1 Tournaments, depending on how high in this category you are ranked.
-In 2017, this category will again be included in the mid-year category elevation which provides players the opportunity to improve their exemption category based on their first half of the season performance, with the goal to gain more starts in tournaments towards the end of the season.
+This category has again be included in the mid-year category elevation which provides players the opportunity to improve their exemption category based on their first half of the season performance, with the goal to gain more starts in tournaments towards the end of the season.

 Cobra Puma Golf

 The ISPS HANDA PGA Tour of Australasia is pleased to have Cobra Puma Golf on board as presenting partners of Qualifying School.

 For further qualifying school information and enquiries please contact: